striezel/simple-chess/simple-chess-cli/readme.md

 Supported program options:

-    -? | --help     - shows this help message and exits -v | --version  - shows version information and exits w | white       - let the engine be the white player b | black       - let the engine be the black player (The default is to play none, i.e. both sides are human.)
+    -? | --help     - Shows this help message and exits.
+    -v | --version  - Shows version information and exits. w | white       - Let the engine be the white player. b | black       - Let the engine be the black player.
+                      (The default is to play none, i.e. both sides are human.)
     FEN             - a valid Forsyth-Edwards notation that indicates the initial position for the chess game.
 Default is the normal chess start position.
-    -e EVAL         - sets a custom set of evaluators to use where EVAL is a comma-separated list of evaluator ids.
+    -e EVAL         - Sets a custom set of evaluators to use where EVAL is a comma-separated list of evaluator ids.
 Valid ids are:
                         material: evaluator using material value of pieces
                         check: evaluator with bonus for checking opponent